-We may reach out to you in different ways, for example, to tell you about a new version of an application you’ve purchased, to show you how to use a particular feature we think you may enjoy, or to tell you about a new application.
-However, we also let you tell us you’d rather not hear from us with this type of communication.
+We may reach out to you in different ways, for example, to tell you about a new Adobe app we think you would be interested in, or to show you how to use a particular feature we think you may enjoy.
+However, you can also let us know that you would rather not hear from us with this type of communication.

-If you agree to receive email, telephone, or postal mail marketing from us, we try to make it useful for you, based on your likely interests.
+If you agree to receive email, telephone, or postal mail marketing from us, we try to make it useful for you based on your likely interests.
+For example, we check to see if you have opened emails so we can measure their effectiveness.
+We also send you recommendations for products and services based on the way you use Adobe products and services.
+This includes presenting you information about our products and services personalized to your interests on third party platforms, like social media.
 Please let us know if you’d rather not hear from us.
 If you are a business customer and agreed to receive Adobe marketing communications, we may share your information with our resellers and other sales partners.
-Note that we do not share personal information about consumers with third parties for their own marketing purposes unless the consumer agreed to that sharing.
+We do not share personal information about consumers with third parties for their own marketing purposes unless the consumer agreed to that sharing.

-When you are using an Adobe website or application, we may show you content, offers, or recommendations that are based on your likely interests.
+When you are using an Adobe app or website, we may show you content, offers, or recommendations that are based on your likely interests.
 Learn about your privacy choices related to content, offers, and recommendations tailored to your likely interests.

-Adobe sometimes runs online ad campaigns that display ads to you based on your likely interests.
-We may learn your likely interests when you use our websites and applications.
-We also occasionally acquire information from other companies that gives us more insight about your likely interests.
+Adobe runs online ad campaigns that display ads for you based on your likely interests.
+We may learn your likely interests when you use our apps and websites.
+We also acquire information from other companies that gives us more insight about your likely interests based on your activity on non-Adobe web pages and mobile apps.
 These types of ads are often called “interest-based ads” or “online behavioral advertising.”
-We hire “ad networks” to display Adobe ads on non-Adobe web pages and in non-Adobe applications.
+We use ad platforms to display Adobe ads on non-Adobe web pages and in non-Adobe apps.

-The ad networks we hire to display these ads set their own cookies, web beacons and other identifiers to measure the effectiveness of these ads and to understand your likely interests.
-We and our ad networks learn which Adobe ads are shown to you, which ads are clicked on, and on which web page or in which app they were displayed.
+The ad platforms we hire to display these ads set their own cookies, web beacons, and other identifiers to measure the effectiveness of these ads and to understand your likely interests.
+We and our ad platforms learn information such as which Adobe ads are shown to you, which ads are clicked on, and on which web page or in which app they were displayed.